J1372/UniverseSim/README.md

 During the simulation, different information displays can be toggled by the user and the user may interact with the simulator in various ways listed in the Features section.

 ### Features:
-- N-body physics simulation between planetary bodies.
-- Three different methods of spatial partitioning that can be selected at runtime for use in collision detection:
-  - Quadtree
-  - Grid
-  - Line sweep
-- Option to set value for gravitational accuracy to increase performance using the Barnes-Hut approximation algorithm.
 - Universe generation:
   - Customizable random system generator, which generates a functional planetary system with satellites of varying distances and orbital eccentricities.
 Parameterized by user-specified:
     - Ratio of central body mass to system mass